What is Search Intent?

 Internal linking is another powerful method for on page SEO that can be leveraged to connect your content to relevant pages that address different aspects of search intent.
 This improves user experience, helps search engines understand your website's structure, and can even contribute to reducing bounce rates

-Social media platforms play an increasingly important role in how people explore and express their interests, needs and intents online.
+Social media marketing play an increasingly important role in how people explore and express their interests, needs and intents online.
 Smart marketers ensure their social strategy aligns with common intents on each channel:

 For example, on visual discovery platforms like Instagram and Pinterest, your content should spotlight your products/services through engaging images and videos.
 Users are in more of a commercial intent and potential transactional mindset when browsing these apps.